-Any signage proposed within an open space or infrastructure zone will be assessed on its merit, with consideration including the effect on the amenity of adjacent residential properties.
+- Any signage proposed within an open space or infrastructure zone will be assessed on its merit, with consideration including the effect on the amenity of adjacent residential properties. - 3.
+In order to protect the amenity of residential uses adjoining

 A structure on public land or on or over a public road requires the prior approval of the relevant authority administering the Roads Act 1993, the Local Government Act 1993, the Crown Lands Act 1989 or any relevant legislation, regardless of whether development consent is required or not.